A Day On the Homestead – Changing Seasons, Laundry Woes, etc.

 Right before bed I use the instant-read thermometer to check the temps of the milk.
 We’re down to under 100 degrees so I stir in my yogurt starter, put the liner back into the IP and press the button to incubate it for 8 hrs.
 Now off to bed we go.

-In the morning I’ll stir in some sugar-free strawberry jello and pour it into individual jelly jars in the fridge for RancherMan’s convenience. (note: This batch turned out just fine)
+In the morning I’ll jar up some plain yogurt & stir in some sugar-free strawberry Jello into the rest and pour it into individual jelly jars in the fridge for RancherMan’s convenience.

 What a great day it’s been.
 I can’t wait to see what tomorrow holds!